Esri/arcgis-maps-sdk-dotnet-samples/src/WinUI/readme.md

 * [Apply map algebra](ArcGIS.WinUI.Viewer/Samples/Analysis/ApplyMapAlgebra) - Apply map algebra to an elevation raster to floor, mask, and categorize the elevation values into discrete integer-based categories.
 * [Distance measurement analysis](ArcGIS.WinUI.Viewer/Samples/Analysis/DistanceMeasurement) - Measure distances between two points in 3D.
-* [Line of sight (geoelement)](ArcGIS.WinUI.Viewer/Samples/Analysis/LineOfSightGeoElement) - Show a line of sight between two moving objects.
-* [Line of sight (location)](ArcGIS.WinUI.Viewer/Samples/Analysis/LineOfSightLocation) - Perform a line of sight analysis between two points in real time.
 * [Query feature count and extent](ArcGIS.WinUI.Viewer/Samples/Analysis/QueryFeatureCountAndExtent) - Zoom to features matching a query and count the features in the current visible extent.
+* [Show exploratory line of sight between geoelements](ArcGIS.WinUI.Viewer/Samples/Analysis/ShowExploratoryLineOfSightBetweenGeoelements) - Show an exploratory line of sight between two moving objects.
+* [Show exploratory line of sight between points](ArcGIS.WinUI.Viewer/Samples/Analysis/ShowExploratoryLineOfSightBetweenPoints) - Perform an exploratory line of sight analysis between two points in real time.
-* [Viewshed (location)](ArcGIS.WinUI.Viewer/Samples/Analysis/ViewshedLocation) - Perform a viewshed analysis from a defined vantage point.
+* [Show exploratory viewshed from camera in scene](ArcGIS.WinUI.Viewer/Samples/Analysis/ShowExploratoryViewshedFromCameraInScene) - Analyze the exploratory viewshed for a camera showing the visible and obstructed areas from an observer's vantage point.
-* [Viewshed for GeoElement](ArcGIS.WinUI.Viewer/Samples/Analysis/ViewshedGeoElement) - Analyze the viewshed for an object (GeoElement) in a scene.
+* [Show exploratory viewshed from geoelement in scene](ArcGIS.WinUI.Viewer/Samples/Analysis/ShowExploratoryViewshedFromGeoelementInScene) - Analyze the exploratory viewshed for an object (GeoElement) in a scene.
-* [Viewshed for camera](ArcGIS.WinUI.Viewer/Samples/Analysis/ViewshedCamera) - Analyze the viewshed for a camera.
-A viewshed shows the visible and obstructed areas from an observer's vantage point.
+* [Show exploratory viewshed from point in scene](ArcGIS.WinUI.Viewer/Samples/Analysis/ShowExploratoryViewshedFromPointInScene) - Perform an exploratory viewshed analysis from a defined vantage point.

 ## Data